Humulene: Research

 In laboratory studies, humulene is being studied for potential anti-inflammatory effects.

-In 2015 researchers in Brazil identified α-humulene as an active contributor to the insect repellent properties of Commiphora leptophloeos leaf oil, specifically against "the yellow fever mosquito," Aedes aegypti.
+In 2015 researchers in Brazil identified α-humulene as an active contributor to the insect repellent properties of Commiphora leptophloeos leaf oil, specifically against the yellow fever mosquito, Aedes aegypti.

 Atmospheric chemistry

 α-Humulene is a biogenic volatile organic compound, emitted by numerous plants (see occurrence) with a relatively high potential for secondary organic aerosol formation in the atmosphere.
-It quickly reacts with ozone in sunlight (photooxidation) to form oxygenated products. α-Humulene has a very high reaction rate coefficient (1.17 × 10^{−14} cm^{3} molecule^{−1} s^{−1}) compared to most monoterpenes.
+It quickly reacts with ozone in sunlight (photooxidation) to form oxygenated products. α-Humulene has a very high reaction rate coefficient (1.17e-14 cm^{3} molecule^{−1} s^{−1}) compared to most monoterpenes.
 Since it contains three double bonds, first-, second- and third-generation products are possible that can each condense to form secondary organic aerosol.
-At typical tropospheric ozone mixing ratios of 30 ppb the lifetime of α-humulene is about 2 min, while the first- and second-generation products have average lifetimes of 1 h and 12.5 h, respectively.
+At typical tropospheric ozone mixing ratios of 30 ppb the lifetime of α-humulene is about 2 minutes, while the first- and second-generation products have average lifetimes of 1 hour and 12.5 hours, respectively.